Dagestan Oblast

 The Dagestan Oblast was a province (oblast) of the Caucasus Viceroyalty of the Russian Empire.
 It roughly corresponded to most of present-day southeastern Dagestan within the Russian Federation.
 The Dagestan oblast was created in 1860 out of the territories of the former Caucasian Imamate, bordering the Terek Oblast to the north, the Tiflis Governorate and Zakatal Okrug to the west, the Elizavetpol Governorate to the south, and Baku Governorate to the east.
 The administrative center of the oblast was Temir-Khan-Shura (present-day Buynaksk).

 Administrative divisions

 The districts (okrugs) of the Dagestan oblast in 1917 were as follows:

+Bold line denotes the largest city.